 When we talk of the probability of something happening, we mean the chance or likelihood of it occurring.
-The probability of an event tells us how likely something is to happen in the long run, and there are two ways of looking at this.
+The probability of an event tells us how likely something is to happen in the long run, and there are two ways of looking at this:

 - Experimental probability is calculated by looking at the outcomes of a repeated experiment.
-Experimental probability is also sometimes called the “relative frequency.”
+Experimental probability is also sometimes called the relative frequency.

 - Theoretical probability is calculated using mathematical reasoning about the possible outcomes.

-The expected value is what we expect to happen on average based on either theoretical or experimental probabilities if we were to perform many trials or experiments.
+The expected value is what we expect to happen on average, based on either theoretical or experimental probabilities, if we were to perform many trials or experiments.

 The probability that a biased die will land on an even number is 0.6.
 If the die is rolled 80 times, how many times is it expected to land on an even number?